smithphil88/football-shirt-quiz/README.md

 ### Results screen

-- In this section a container displays the users final score out of however many questions there are in the dataset.
+- In this section a container displays the users final score out of however many questions in the dataset.
-- A unique written message containing their username appears thanking the user for playing.
+- A unique written message containing their username appears, thanking the user for playing.
 - An if statement was written to show different messages depending on the score the user had.
 - Once a user has completed the quiz, a button is there to take the user back to the landing page.